David Burnett (photojournalist): Career

 In 1968, after his graduation from the Colorado College, Burnett began working as a freelance photographer for Time and Life, first in the United States and later in Vietnam.

 On June 8, 1972.
 Burnett was one of the photojournalists present at Trảng Bàng in Tây Ninh Province when Nick Ut of the Associated Press captured his famous image of the nine-year-old Vietnamese girl Phan Thị Kim Phúc and some other children fleeing a napalm attack.
 Two South Vietnamese Skyraider aircraft went off course and dropped the incendiary bombs near the journalists, resulting in the deaths of two children and inflicting serious burns on others, including Kim Phúc.
 Burnett also photographed the scene.

 After two years in Vietnam, he joined the French photo agency Gamma, traveling the world for its news department for two years.

 In 1975, he co-founded a new photo agency, Contact Press Images, in New York City.
 For the last three decades he has traveled extensively, working for most of the major magazines in the United States and Europe.

 In 2004, Burnett also used his Speed Graphic with a 178mm f/2.5 Aero-Ektar lens removed from a K-24 aerial camera to cover the Presidential campaign of John Kerry.
 His work covering the 2004 Olympics with an array of antiquated cameras and films received positive reviews in the photography press and in The New York Times.

 In 2009, National Geographic published Burnett's 44 Days: Iran and the Remaking of the World.
 The books contains his photography taken in Iran during the 1979 overthrow of Shah Mohammad Reza Pahlavi.

 Also that year, Burnett published another book of intimate, unpublished images he took of reggae singer Bob Marley, titled Soul Rebel.

-In 2019, the fiftieth anniversary of the launch of Apollo 11, the first manned mission to the Moon, he published We Choose to Go to the Moon, a book of photos taken around the launch pad in Cape Canaveral.
+In 2019, the fiftieth anniversary of the launch of Apollo 11, the first human mission to the Moon, he published We Choose to Go to the Moon, a book of photos taken around the launch pad in Cape Canaveral.

 In October 2022, The Outsiders House Museum and its executive director Danny Boy O'Connor published the book The Outsiders ‘Rare and Unseen’, which contains 148 photos by Burnett who was the on-set photographer of the film The Outsiders (1983).
 O'Connor said: “We originally got the first lot of photos and then [Burnett] said there may be more.
 They found the rougher photos, and for me, that’s where the rubber meets the road because they’re unpolished, their guard’s down, they’re not posing".